SMA's 2nd Annual Physicians-in-Training Leadership Conference

 What Types of Abstracts Are Not Eligible for Submission?

-An abstract is ineligible for consideration if it reports work that has been accepted for publication as a manuscript (eg, full-length article, brief report, case report, concise communication or letter to the editor) prior to the SMA submission deadline of January 15, 2021, UNLESS written permission has been given from the entity that first published the work and is submitted to SMA ([email protected]) at the time of abstract submission.
+- An abstract is ineligible for consideration if it reports work that has been accepted for publication as a manuscript (eg, full-length article, brief report, case report, concise communication or letter to the editor) prior to the SMA submission deadline of November 19, 2021, UNLESS written permission has been given from the entity that first published the work and is submitted to SMA ([email protected]), or at the time of abstract submission.

-Content prepared or presented by an employee or agent of an ACCME-defined commercial interest (e.g., pharmaceutical or device company) is not eligible for submission or presentation, as this is an accredited CME activity.
+- Content prepared or presented by an employee or agent of an ACCME-defined ineligible company (e.g., pharmaceutical or device company) is not eligible for submission or presentation, as this is an accredited CME activity.

 How is an Abstract Submitted?